lsteuernagel/scIntegration/README.md

 ### Key Inputs to define

-**merged_file** points to a merged seurat object of all datasets that has to be build before running this pipeline.
+-**merged_file** points to a merged seurat object of all datasets that has to be build before running this pipeline.
-**integration_folder_path** is the output directory for all intermediate and final results.
+-**integration_folder_path** is the output directory for all intermediate and final results.
 This should be different for each project.
-**celltype_signature_file** requires a json file with named gene lists that represent signatures of ground truth cell types used for evaluation
+-**celltype_signature_file** requires a json file with named gene lists that represent signatures of ground truth cell types used for evaluation

 ### Other parameters descriptions (selected):

-**feature_set_sizes** Different numbers of highly variable features to test.
+-**feature_set_sizes** Different numbers of highly variable features to test.